zx85/solis-data/README.md

 # solis-data
-A thing to upload solis solar data to a database for reasons
+A bit of python to get data out of the Solis API and into a MySQL database